Parliamentary.ai

 Overview

-The Crown Employment (Nationality) Bill aims to remove existing restrictions on nationality for people working for the UK government, while allowing the government to create new, specific nationality requirements for certain roles.
+The Crown Employment (Nationality) Bill aims to remove existing restrictions on nationality for people employed by the Crown (the government) while allowing the government to introduce new, more targeted nationality requirements for specific roles.

 Description

-• Removal of Existing Restrictions: It removes existing laws (Sections 3 of the Act of Settlement and Section 6 of the Aliens Restriction (Amendment) Act 1919) that prevent non-UK citizens from holding certain government positions.
+• Removal of Existing Restrictions: It removes outdated laws that generally prevented non-UK citizens from holding certain Crown positions.
+This includes repealing sections of the Act of Settlement 1701 and the Aliens Restriction (Amendment) Act 1919.

 Government Spending